opentorah/opentorah/collector/README.md

 `https://storage.googleapis.com/facsimiles.alter-rebbe.org/facsimiles/derzhavin6/390.jpg`.
 Alternatively, I can configure an CDN for the facsimiles - but I do not see the need at this point.

-To validate that facsimiles referenced from the site are in one-to-one correspondence with the files in the bucket, we probably need to use Google Cloud Storage client to retrieve (and cache) the list of them.

-(I used BFG Repocleaner to remove facsimiles and their Git history from this repository once they moved out; current tool for things like that is `git-filter-repo`.)
+Note: I used BFG Repocleaner to remove facsimiles and their Git history from this repository once they moved out; current tool for things like that is `git-filter-repo`.

 ### Image Processing Commands ###